krsnkkv/krsnkkv/README.md

 #### Volunteer - Rotaract 🍽️:
 - Had a role as a volunteer in the Iftar meals distribution organized by Rotaract.
 Provided food and water for many blue-collared workers.

+#### Participatino - App Olympics 2024
+- Designed and developed a application prototype that aims to be innovaative, impactful and a great gaming applicaiton as well.
+- Underwent process with a team, had a part in pitch deck development, designing, and brainstorming.
+-
 ## Contact me! 🔗

 *Mail:* krishnasreevinod@gmail.com